 There is always a way out

-I spoke with a friend of mine who was going through her own spiritual healing/growth.
+I spoke with a friend of mine who was going through her spiritual healing/growth.
 She mentioned how she had to hit rock bottom before she extended her hand out for help.
-What she found amazed and comforted her, turning her whole attitude around and got her started on the right path.
+She was amazed and comforted, turning her whole attitude around and getting her started on the right path.
 Now, she is using what she learned to help others, including myself.

 “I can do it myself!”
-Is a common phrase that keeps running through my head.
+It is a common phrase that keeps running through my head.
 In reality, I’m saying, “I know I need help, but I don’t want it because I am afraid of what’s out there.”

 I will pull myself kicking and screaming into the light if needed.
-The darkness that is depression and insecurities, while comforting, it is not acceptable any more.
+The darkness that is depression and insecurities, while comforting, is not acceptable anymore.
 I have pulled myself out enough that I can feel the light on my skin.
 The warmth thrilling my soul and filling me up with all sorts of goodness.